Lung and Bronchial Cancer

 How is lung cancer treated?

 Treatment for lung cancer is tailored for each patient.
-Treatment options depend on many factors, including the type and stage of lung cancer, as well as the patient's age, medical history and overall health.
+At Baptist Cancer Center, our Thoracic Oncology Program focuses on high-quality, personalized patient care, research and treatment options.
+For patients diagnosed with lung cancer, treatment options depend on many factors, including the type and stage of lung cancer, as well as the patient's age, medical history and overall health.